ajbcloud/FutsalCulture/replit.md

 - **Player Eligibility Enforcement**: Sessions filtered by player age and gender; portal access limited to players 13+.
 - **12-Hour Clock Format**: All time-related interfaces use 12-hour format with AM/PM.
 - **Waitlist Management**: When sessions reach capacity, parents/players can join waitlists with position tracking, automated promotion, configurable payment windows, and real-time notifications.
+- **Credit System Logic**: No refunds are issued.
+When an admin cancels a session, all paid parents automatically receive credits equal to their actual payment amount (including any discounts applied).
+Credits are stored with expiration dates, applied oldest-first (FIFO) during checkout, and can cover full or partial booking costs.
+The checkout flow automatically checks for available credits and prompts users to apply them before processing payment.

 ### UI/UX Decisions
 - **Tailwind CSS & Shadcn/UI**: For a consistent, modern, and accessible design.